-Numerous, however, had been those afflicted by trench-foot and by frost-bite.
+Numerous, however, had been those afflicted by trench-foot and frostbite.

-By this time the situation there had daily been becoming more and more untenable, thus on the night of December 19-20, the British had abandoned the entire area of Suvla Bay - the Newfoundlanders, the only non-British unit to serve there, to form a part of the rearguard.
+By this time the situation there had daily been becoming more and more untenable, thus on the night of December 19-20, the British had abandoned the entire area of Suvla Bay - the Newfoundlanders, the only non-British unit to serve there, to be part of the rear-guard.